mhsys/toolchain/README.md

 ## Downloading sources

-Note that during 'make all' sources for binutils, gcc and newlib will be downloaded.
-If you want to only download the sources, type:
+Note that during `make all` sources for binutils, gcc and newlib will be downloaded.
+If you want to only download the sources, to compile later, type:

     $ make populate